VCCRI/Spliceogen/README.md

 1) "$file"_out.txt:

-    Contains all scores generated for every variant, sorted in ascending chromosomal/start position order.
+    Contains all scores generated for every variant, sorted in standard ascending chromosomal/start order.

 2) "$file"_withinSS.txt:

     Contains all variants that overlap annotated splice sites.
 The overlapping splice sites are denoted by their exonID and "\_donor" or "\_acceptor".
-Variants are ranked and sorted by their potential for splice site disruption (maximum of donLossP and accLossP).
+Variants are sorted by the maximum of donLossP and accLossP, such that variants most likely to disrupt acceptor/donor splice sites appear at the top of this file.

 3) "$file"_ssGain.txt

     Contains variants outside of existing splice sites that are predicted to create donor or acceptor motifs.
-Variants are ranked and sorted by their potential to create a donor/acceptor motif (maximum of donGainP and accGainP).
+Variants are sorted by the maximum of donGainP and accGainP, such that variants most likely to create acceptor/donor splice sites appear at the top of this file.

 4) "$file"_bpOutput.txt